 In preschool group

 - Difficulty recognizing the letters of the alphabet.

 - Test with the sounds of the letters.

 The story of someone in the family with dyslexia or another learning disability is sometimes seen in these young people.

 - Difficulty reading single words (especially without visual cues or context).

-- Difficulty with “nonsense” or pseudowords.
+- Problem with “nonsense” or pseudowords.